top of page

 upcoming concerts:

-I am delighted that my chamber opera project "Des Bösen gelbe Schwefellichter" - "The yellow sulfur lights of evil" commemorating the pogrom night on November 9th, 1938, will be staged, with wonderful vocal and instrumental soloists!
-Details under:
+Here is the video cut of the premiere of my chamber opera "Des Bösen gelbe Schwefellichter" - "The yellow sulphur lights of evil" commemorating the pogrom night on November 9th, 1938, in Hattingen on November 12th 2023, with wonderful vocal and instrumental soloists, a powerful experience for everyone present.
+The work has subsequently been awarded with the Homeland Prize for Hattingen 2023.

 The 17th of October 2021 marked the 65th anniversary of the chess “game of the century” between Donald Byrne and Bobby Fischer, spectacularly won by then 13-year-old Bobby Fischer.
 On this day, in Hattingen-Blankenstein, there was the premiere of my concept piece «Une partie d’échecs» for string quartet, which translates the game into music.
 My composition was part of a programme with music (Philidor, Rossini, Mendelssohn-Bartholdy) related to the royal game.